By Scott C. Shepherd

 Eliminate the “meet and greet” fellowship time.
 We’re all glad to be “a part of the family of God,” but we must dispense — for a time — with opportunities for physical greetings.
 A typical fellowship time in a Baptist worship service could rapidly spread COVID-19 among your members.

 Don’t pass the offering plate.
 Passing any physical object (including an offering plate) around a room spreads the germs of anyone who touches the plate.
 Instead, provide boxes or offering plates at the entrances to your sanctuary.
 Embrace online giving or encourage members to mail in their tithes and offerings.

 Have a plan for baptisms.
 This physical, biblical act must continue.
 And though it is not possible to baptize while social distancing, we can still enact practices to increase safety.
-Consider baptizing only person each service or use chlorine to help lessen the spread of germs.
+Consider baptizing only one person each service or use chlorine to help lessen the spread of germs.
 This also may be a perfect time for a baptismal service at the river.

 Have an alternate plan for Lord’s Supper.
-Most Baptists have long-since abandoned a common cup and common loaf during their Lord’s Supper observances, and, at least for a time, passing trays of bread and grape juice around our worship center is a problematic (see “Don’t pass the offering plate” above).
+Most Baptists have long since abandoned a common cup and common loaf during their Lord’s Supper observances, and, at least for a time, passing trays of bread and grape juice around our worship center is problematic (see “Don’t pass the offering plate” above).
 Consider individually wrapped Lord’s Supper servings, or even have families bring their own bread and juice from home.